So, we visited the US Naval Undersea Museum in Fall 2023.

 (I’ve written about visiting subs and their museums before: here and here.)

-We once lived in Washington State and visited the museum was it was brand new.
+We once lived in Washington State and visited the museum when it was brand new.

 It’s much more sophisticated now and full of wonderful exhibits.